Expert Food Poisoning Diseases Attorneys San Diego, CA

 Q: Doesn't the public health departments, like the (CDC), track foodborne illness?

 A: Yes.
 The CDC routinely monitors what they classify as important diseases.
 It's often up to the State to decide which diseases are under surveillance.
 Usually a person in San Diego who has suffered from a foodborne illness won't see a doctor and so it goes unreported to the CDC.

 Q: Isn't heating food supposed to kill bacteria?

-Yes, and no. When food is heated to an internal temperature of 160 degrees F, this is enough to kill parasites, viruses and most bacteria.
+A: Yes, and no. When food is heated to an internal temperature of 160 degrees F, this is enough to kill parasites, viruses and most bacteria.
 Unfortunately, there are some types of bacteria that can be killed only after boiling.
 To learn more about food poisoning in San Diego, click here